 If you have food and the water supply is interrupted, you will need a sawdust or composting toilet.
-You do not want to be burdened by a walk to the well or to the nearest creek or pond to get water for flushing a conventional toilet.
+You do not want to be burdened by a walk to the well or to the nearest creek or pond to get water for flushing a conventional toilet when water is no longer pumped into your home.

 The Simple, Low Cost Humanure Sawdust Toilet: